 The other way to get it is from the Resource Explorer.
 Go to Resource Explorer (View > Resource Explorer).
 Go to the Software folder.
 Select SimpleLink MSP432 SDK.
 Go to Demos > boostxl-edumkii_joystick_msp432p401r > NoRTOS > CCS Compiler > boostxl_edumkii_joystick_msp432p401r.
 If you click the import to IDE button, it will tell you to download and install dependencies.
 Click the "Download and install" button to install the SDK files.
 When completed restart CCS.
 Now when you go back to the folder you should be able to import into the IDE.

 - MSP432P401R LaunchPad or MSP432P4111 LaunchPad

 Now we can set up our hardware.
 Go ahead and put the Educational BoosterPack on top of the MSP432 LaunchPad with the joystick facing the left side and the USB connector facing upward.
 Connect your LaunchPad to the PC with the included USB cable.

 At this point we should have any drivers we need installed as part of the CCS installation.
 You should see the LaunchPad populated COM ports on your device manager.

 If that all went smoothly you should be good.

 Load example code

 First thing we will do is load up some TI sample code projects.
-Go to Resource explorer and under the Demos folder import and run boostxl_edumkii_joystick_msp432p401r or outofbox_msp432p401r or boostxl_edumkii_accelerometer_msp432p401r or boostxl_edumkii_lightsensor_msp432p401r or boostxl_edumkii_temperature_msp432p401r.
+These can be found in the MSP432P SDK.
+Go to Project > import CCS Projects... and navigate to the SDK examples.

 To run the example project, click the hammer icon at the top to build the project, then click the bug icon to enter debug mode, and finally click the green play button to run it on the hardware.